1987 Atlantic hurricane season: Tropical Depression Fourteen

 A broad area of low pressure existed in the central Caribbean in late October.
 It steadily organized, and was classified as Tropical Depression Fourteen on October 31.
 It moved northwestward, and entered a high-shear environment due to an upper-level low situated toward the end of a high pressure system.
 By November 1, little convection remained as the weak depression turned to the north and crossed Cuba.
 A burst of convection organized over the depression, and brought strong wind gusts to the Florida Keys as it passed through the area on November 2.
 It continued to the north-northwest, paralleling the Florida west coast, and lost all of its convection on November 3.
 The system turned to the northeast, and merged with a weak extratropical low over northern Florida on November 4.

 Rainfall was experienced as far north as eastern Georgia and extreme southern South Carolina.
 Other parts of the United States received high to moderate rains while the aforementioned region received low amounts.
 Six fatalities were reported from devastating rainfall in Jamaica from the depression.

 Storm names

 The following list of names was used for named storms that formed in the North Atlantic in 1987.
-This is the same list used for the 1981 season.
+This is the same list used for the 1981 season as no names were retired from that year.
 No names were retired following the season, so the list was used again for the 1993 season.